sns-sdks/python-youtube/README.rst

 VIDEO
 -----

-You can get videos info by several methods.
+You can get a video's information by several methods.

 Get videos by video id(s)::